-Credit and debit cards, because they stay in one person’s possession, can be a safer and cleaner option — especially if they are contactless and only need to be waved in front of a reader.
+Because they stay in one person’s possession, credit and debit cards can be a safer and cleaner option — especially if they are contactless and only need to be waved in front of a reader.

 5. Voting by mail

-But since standing in long lines at crowded polling places seems less appealing these days, the mail-in practice may be poised to spread.
+During the pandemic, standing in long lines at crowded polling places seemed less appealing.
+Even after the pandemic ends, the popularity of the mail-in practice is likely to spread.